PrestaShop/prestashop-specs/content/1.7/spec-templates/functionnal-and-behaviors-specs-template.md

 [Add a product old design but the same behaviours](https://github.com/PrestaShop/prestashop-specs/blob/master)

--   **Add a new discount**: opens a popin to create your new voucher between the Pourcentage, the Amount (taxes included) and Free shipping type.
+-   **Add a new discount**: opens a popin to create your new voucher between the Percent, the Amount (taxes included) and Free shipping type.

 [Popin add discount](https://invis.io/YKTGGFZAMCB#/381874231__Order_Details_-_Add_Discount)